-(Note: Any time the team in possession of the ball is in a formation that qualifies as a scrimmage kick formation, the deep snapper is afforded protection for one second after the snap.)
+Note: Any time the team in possession of the ball is in a formation that qualifies as a scrimmage kick formation, the deep snapper is afforded protection for one second after the snap.

-Referee: Be in position slightly behind (no more than 5-yards) and to the L side of the kicker, wide enough to observe the snap and the flight of the ball to the kicker.
-Being at the edge of the Tackle Box is a good position to rule if the kicker carries the ball out of the box and loses protection.
+Referee: Assume position deeper than the kicker and slightly favor the L side of the field.
 Be ready to rule on running into/roughing the kicker.
 Watch for touching of the ball by incoming blockers and be aware of who touches the ball and then as subsequent contact with the kicker.
 Vocalize that the ball is away after the kick to warn off the rushers (preventive officiating).
 Watch for illegal blocks as the players move downfield in punt coverage.
 Be ready to cover the ball carrier to the goal line if the kick is run back.